Bede BD-1

 The Bede BD-1 was a two-seat, single-engine, low-wing monoplane, the first design of American aeronautical engineer Jim Bede.
 The BD-1 was designed in 1960 as a kit-built aircraft intended for home assembly by amateur builders.
 Design goals included a kit price of $US 2500, including a rebuilt 100 hp (75 kW) engine and a cruise speed of 130 knots (240 km/h).
 The prototype N624BD first flew in 1962.

-No kits were sold however, and it was not until Bede had been removed from the company and the design was reworked - including the removal of the folding wing feature - that it entered production as the American Aviation AA-1.
+No kits were sold however, and it was not until Bede had been removed from the company and the design was reworked - including the removal of the folding wing feature - that it entered production as the American Aviation AA-1 Yankee, forerunner of the Grumman-American line of light aircraft.

 Design

 The BD-1 was a low-wing monoplane of all-metal construction, utilizing aluminium honeycomb construction and a laminar flow wing.
 The aircraft was predominantly of bonded, rather than riveted, construction.
 It featured a sliding canopy and two seats.
 The aircraft was designed to be towed behind a car to allow it to be stored at home in a garage and thus reduce hangarage costs.
 To facilitate this goal the aircraft had folding wings and a horizontal stabilizer of less than 8 foot (2.4 m) width.
 It was designed to be fully aerobatic as well and was stressed for 9g (90 m/s²).

 Many parts of the BD-1 were interchangeable to simplify production.
 For example, the wings were interchangeable as were the fin and horizontal tail.
 The ailerons and flaps were interchangeable and the rudder and elevators were also.
 Many aerodynamic and handling compromises were made to achieve this commonality of parts and trailer-ability.

 The aircraft was intended to be offered with a variety of new or rebuilt engines.
 Rebuilt engines were to be available to reduce the purchase price.
 Design powerplants included the Continental A65-8 of 65 hp, Continental C90-14F of 90 hp, Continental O-200A of 100 hp and a Lycoming O-235C1 of 108 hp.